marco262/my_wiki/data/dnd/class/artificer.md

 ### Infusions Known

-When you gain this feature, pick four artificer infusions to learn, choosing from the "Artificer Infusions" section at the end of the class's description.
+When you gain this feature, pick four [artificer infusions](#infusions) to learn.
 You learn additional infusions of your choice when you reach certain levels in this class, as shown in the Infusions Known column of the Artificer table.

 Whenever you gain a level in this class, you can replace one of the artificer infusions you learned with a new one.